The Foundation Trust's Board of Directors

-She is also a member of the Lord Chancellor's Advisory Committee for West Yorkshire and a Governor for Dixons City Academy where she is also Responsible Officer.
+She is also a member of the Lord Chancellor’s Advisory Committee on Justices of the Peace for West Yorkshire.
 Grace has just completed a four year term as a lay member of the General Dental Council.
+Recently Grace became a member of the Governing Council of Dixon’s Multi-Academy and is Chair of its Audit Committee as well as being a Governor of Dixon’s City Academy.
 She has also been a trustee for a range of charities including the higher education Equality Challenge Unit and QED-UK and a Board member of two small companies that interface with the health sector.

 Mr John Waterhouse, Non-Executive Director

 After attending Bradford Grammar School and reading physics at St Catherine’s College, Oxford, John worked in computing in industry and the NHS.
 Later he was Managing Director of a number of industrial services companies – computer services, waste management and construction services.
 From 2001 he served two terms as a Non-Executive Director of North Bradford Primary Care Trust, when he was the PCT’s partner governor at the Foundation Trust.
 Later he was elected a public governor.

 He was a member of the Community Health Council and the successor organisation for public and patient involvement.